HyperSoop/Simply-Optimized/docs/index.md

 *View more information about the modpack on the Modrinth page* [*>>*](https://modrinth.com/modpack/sop)

-*Website by Deving aka ultrastorm aka intergrav*
+*Website by Devin aka ultrastorm aka intergrav*